 - Select Audio & Video.

-- Click on ‘Default communications device’.
+- Go to Audio and click on ‘Default communications device’.

 - Select the microphone you wish to use for Skype audio calls.